Cielquan/python_test-cielquan/README.rst

 Info
 ----

-Repo for testing different stuff with python repos.
+**Repo for testing different stuff with open source python repos.
+This project is under GPL-3.0 License even if the LICENSE file shows another license because of tests.**

 #. create repo and cd into::